TritonDataCenter/node-manta/docs/buckets-cli.md

 - Lots to discuss in the "Proposal" section above.
 - Support `sign` (The S3 CLI calls it "presign") for buckets?
+- Drop "buckets/" from `mls /:login` output?
+Unless discussion of this proposal biases back to us exposing the buckets API on the directory-based view, I think it is misleading to have "/:login/buckets/" hanging off that directory listing.

 # Out of scope questions